 ANR Incremental Transportation Capacity

+To the extent ANR, or other pipeline companies, constructs a new pipeline (“ANR Pipeline”) into the state of Florida, Lakeland may contract for such incremental firm transportation capacity, and Lakeland would have the option to put such firm capacity to ENA for use by ENA to provide delivered gas supply to Lakeland hereunder.

+Coincident with start up of operations of such ANR Pipeline capacity, Lakeland will take back from ENA the use of its FGT FTS-2 capacity for use in a separate Lakeland prearranged capacity transaction.

-To the extent ANR constructs a new pipeline (“ANR Pipeline”) into the state of Florida, Lakeland currently has the option to contract for such incremental firm transportation capacity.
-Pursuant to this agreement, Lakeland would have the option to put such firm capacity to ENA for use by ENA to provide delivered gas supply to Lakeland hereunder.
-Lakeland’s option to put such capacity to ENA would be contingent various competitive factors, including but not limited to the (i) in-service date of the ANR Pipeline is no later than December 31, 2001, (ii) ANR Pipeline demand and commodity charges, (iii) gas supply pricing and availability on ANR Pipeline, and (iv) nominating and scheduling requirements on ANR Pipelineand (vi) .
-To the extent all the above factors are satisfactory to Lakeland and ENA, the Contract Price hereunder with respect to the discount provided to Lakeland herein, would be adjusted downward to reflect the reduction in the winter quantities delivered to Lakeland via FGT and the increase in the summer quantities delivered to Lakeland via FGT.
+Lakeland’s option to put such capacity to ENA would be contingent various competitive factors, including but not limited to the (i) in-service date of the ANR Pipeline is no later than December 31, 2001, (ii) ANR Pipeline demand, commodity charges, fuel retention, and other applicable surcharges, (iii) gas supply pricing and availability on ANR Pipeline, (iv) nominating and scheduling requirements on ANR Pipeline, (v) operating conditions on ANR Pipeline, and (vi) seasonal volume differences between Lakeland’s FGT FTS-2 and ANR Pipeline capacity configurations.

 Nominations and Scheduling